Luisbh-dev/shellmind/README.md

 # 🐚 ShellMind

-> **Version 0.1.1 Multi-Model Hotfix**
+> **Version 0.1.2 FTP Support Added**

 **Your AI-Powered System Administration Companion.**

 🌐 **Official Website:** [https://shellmind.app/](https://shellmind.app/)

 ShellMind is a robust, self-hosted server management dashboard that integrates **Generative AI** to help you manage, debug, and automate your infrastructure.
-It provides a unified interface for SSH (Linux), PowerShell (Windows), RDP, and SFTP access directly in your browser, with an agentic AI co-pilot that assists you in real-time.
+It provides a unified interface for SSH (Linux), PowerShell (Windows), RDP, FTP, and SFTP access directly in your browser, with an agentic AI co-pilot that assists you in real-time.

 ## ✨ Key Features